-This page titled 1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri's Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 1: What are Statistics? is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri's Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.